The SFrame format

 SFRAME_ABI_AMD64_ENDIAN_LITTLE3AMD64 little-endian

-The presence of an explicit identification of ABI/arch in SFrame may allow stack trace generators to make certain ABI-specific decisions.
+The presence of an explicit identification of ABI/arch in SFrame may allow stack trace generators to make certain ABI/arch-specific decisions.

 2.3 SFrame FDE

-The SFrame Function Descriptor Entry sub-section is a sorted array of fixed-length SFrame function descriptor entries (SFrame FDEs).
+The SFrame function descriptor entry sub-section is an array of the fixed-length SFrame function descriptor entries (SFrame FDEs).
 Each SFrame FDE is a packed structure which contains information to describe a function’s stack trace information at a high-level.

 typedef struct sframe_func_desc_entry